-Last week we went to view the stained glass windows Miller made in 1929 for the Medinah Athletic Club, which is currently the InterContinental Hotel on Michigan Avenue.
+In 1929 Miller made stained glass for the Medinah Athletic Club, which is currently the InterContinental Hotel on Michigan Avenue.
 This iconic Chicago building was created from the designs of architect Walter W. Ahschlager.
 Unaware of the approaching stock market crash, the Shrine Organization commissioned the project to build the 42-story edifice as both a center for the activities and an apartment tower.
 Four years after the onset of the Great Depression, they went bankrupt and lost control of the building, which is when the building went through various incarnations.
 In 1988, it began its life as the InterContinental Hotel.

 Between the closing of the Medinah Athletic Club and the opening of the InterContinental Hotel the building went through a series of renovations and restorations.
-The balcony of the Grand Ballroom was rebuilt, the murals and gold leaf detailing on the ballroom’s ceiling was restored, a fifth Edgar Miller stained-glass window was removed, and guest-rooms had been expanded.
-Other than these changes, the general design remains the same and to this day anyone can see that each floor of the hotel represents a myriad of cultures and eras.
+The balcony of the Grand Ballroom was rebuilt, the murals and gold leaf detailing on the ballroom’s ceiling was restored, a fifth Edgar Miller stained-glass window was removed, and guest-rooms were expanded.

 ©InterContinental Chicago The Lobby